ged/ruby-ant-wireless/README.md

 ## Description

-A binding for the ANT ultra-low power wireless protocol.
+A binding for the [ANT ultra-low power wireless protocol][ant] via the [Garmin USB ANT Stick][antstick].
 ANT can be used to send information wirelessly from one device to another device, in a robust and flexible manner.

 ## Prerequisites

 * Ruby
+* Garmin USB ANT Stick (https://buy.garmin.com/en-US/US/p/10997/pn/010-01058-00)

 ## Installation